Probabilistic reachable sets of stochastic nonlinear systems with contextual uncertainties: Problem statement

+\begin{myrema} The discrepancy between the conditional distribution $p^{\mathsf{c}}_{\bm{\mathrm{W}}}(\bm{\mathrm{w}}|\xi_{j})$ and the marginal distribution $p_{\bm{\mathrm{W}}}(\bm{\mathrm{w}})$ implies that directly applying traditional sample-based methods would not provide an accurate or consistent approximate solution to the original problem \ref{eq:prob_orig}.
+Furthermore, in some cases, the conditional distribution $p^{\mathsf{c}}_{\bm{\mathrm{W}}}(\bm{\mathrm{w}}|\xi_{j})$ may be unknown, which makes it impossible to sample from this distribution.
+In Section \ref{sec:proposed}, we propose a resampling method to address this issue. \end{myrema}

-To address the above discussed challenges, the goals of this paper are \begin{itemize} \item to propose a resampling method that leverages historical observation set to formulate an improved sample-based approximation of problem \ref{eq:prob_orig}. \item to design an efficient sample-based algorithm to compute probabilistic reachable sets of the system \eqref{eq:system}. \end{itemize}
+To address the above-discussed challenge issue of lacking the samples extracted according to $p^{\mathsf{c}}_{\bm{\mathrm{W}}}(\bm{\mathrm{w}}|\xi_{j})$, the goals of this paper are \begin{itemize} \item to propose a resampling method that leverages historical observation dataset to develop an enhanced sample-based approximation of problem \ref{eq:prob_orig}. \item to design an efficient algorithm to compute probabilistic reachable sets $\mathcal{V}\left(\bm{\theta}_k,d\right)$ of system \eqref{eq:system}. \item to prove that the probabilistic reachable sets $\mathcal{V}\left(\bm{\theta}_k,d\right)$ converge almost surely to the desired ones given by problem \ref{eq:prob_orig}. \item to investigate the probabilistic feasibility of the solution by the proposed algorithm. \end{itemize}

-\section{The Proposed Algorithm}
+\section{The proposed algorithm}